 Mission & Goals

 At the University of Dayton, our mission is to "educate for transformation."
-The Department of Visual Arts is a campus leader in creating innovative and interdisciplinary courses that connect the arts, photography and design to contemporary histories, social justice inquiries and acts of civic engagement.
+The Department of Art and Design is a campus leader in creating innovative and interdisciplinary courses that connect the arts, photography and design to contemporary histories, social justice inquiries and acts of civic engagement.
 Our students become conversant in aesthetic judgments, but also cultural awareness and social responsibility.
 Critical conversations take place in every classroom, driving our students to excel as leaders in contemporary culture.

-The mission of our department is to provide quality education in the areas of art education, art history, fine art studio, photography, and visual communication design.
-The Department cultivates high standards for creativity, craft, conceptual under-standing, critical analysis, historical scholarship, and pedagogy in all of these areas as they relate to the visual arts and visual culture.
+The mission of our department is to provide quality education in the areas of art education, art history, fine arts studio, photography, and graphic design.
+The department cultivates high standards for creativity, craft, conceptual under-standing, critical analysis, historical scholarship, and pedagogy in all of these areas as they relate to art and design and visual culture.

 Central to these pursuits are the artistic practice and scholarly research of faculty, the dedication of support staff to the department’s educational objectives, and engaged teaching, learning, and scholarship.
-The Department of Visual Arts is a thriving learning community grounded in the Marianist tradition of educating the whole person.
+The Department of Art and Design is a thriving learning community grounded in the Marianist tradition of educating the whole person.
 It is fully integrated with the College of Arts and Sciences and the University and contributes significantly to our institutional commitment to excellence.

 Our faculty are professionals in the fields of art history, fine arts, graphic design, photography and art education.
 While we offer six degrees plans across major areas within the arts, it is important to note that we all are committed to the following goals.